JanssenProject/jans/docs/README.md

 Operation ID: get-user-by-id
   Description: Retrieves a User resource by Id (see section 3.4.1 of RFC 7644)
   url-suffix: id
+  Parameters:
+  attributes: A comma-separated list of attribute names to return in the response [string]
+  excludedAttributes: When specified, the response will contain a default set of attributes minus those listed here (as a comma-separated list) [string]
+  id: No description is provided for this parameter [string] Operation ID: update-user-by-id
+  Description: Updates a User resource (see section 3.5.1 of RFC 7644).
+Update works in a replacement fashion&amp;#58; every attribute value found in the payload sent will replace the one in the existing resource representation.
+Attributes not passed in the payload will be left intact.

+  url-suffix: id
+  Parameters:
+  attributes: A comma-separated list of attribute names to return in the response [string]
+  excludedAttributes: When specified, the response will contain a default set of attributes minus those listed here (as a comma-separated list) [string]
+  id: No description is provided for this parameter [string]
+  Schema: /components/schemas/UserResource
+  Schema: /components/schemas/UserResource
+Operation ID: delete-user-by-id
+  Description: Deletes a user resource
+  url-suffix: id
+  Parameters:
+  id: Identifier of the resource to delete [string] Operation ID: patch-user-by-id
+  Description: Updates one or more attributes of a User resource using a sequence of additions, removals, and replacements operations.
+See section 3.5.2 of RFC 7644

+  url-suffix: id
+  Parameters:
+  attributes: A comma-separated list of attribute names to return in the response [string]
+  excludedAttributes: When specified, the response will contain a default set of attributes minus those listed here (as a comma-separated list) [string]
+  id: No description is provided for this parameter [string]
+  Schema: /components/schemas/PatchRequest
+  Schema: /components/schemas/PatchRequest
+Operation ID: search-user
+  Description: Query User resources (see section 3.4.2 of RFC 7644)
+  Schema: /components/schemas/SearchRequest
+  Schema: /components/schemas/SearchRequest

+To get sample schema type /opt/jans/jans-cli/scim-cli.py --schema <schma>, for example /opt/jans/jans-cli/scim-cli.py
 ```

   1. **_get-users_**: This operation is used to get list of the users and its properties.
 The command line is: `/opt/jans/jans-cli/scim-cli.py --operation-id get-users`.
 By default, This will return all of the users and their properties.